-At the end of fiscal 2016, we had two rigs in the UAE.
-The utilization rate in the UAE was 100 percent in fiscal 2016, fiscal 2015 and in fiscal 2014.
-Revenues generated by drilling operations in the UAE contributed 2 percent (\$34.6 million) during fiscal 2016 of our consolidated operating revenues compared to approximately 2 percent during fiscal 2015 (\$47.7 million) of our consolidated operating revenues and 1 percent during fiscal 2014 (\$48.5 million) of our consolidated operating revenues.
-The UAE drilling contracts are with a single national oil company that contributed approximately 15 percent of international operating revenues during fiscal 2016.
+At the end of fiscal 2017, we had two rigs in the UAE.
+The utilization rate in the UAE was 8 percent in fiscal 2017, compared to 100 percent in fiscal 2016 and in fiscal 2015.
+Revenues generated by drilling operations in the UAE contributed less than 1 percent (\$8.2 million) during fiscal 2017 of our consolidated operating revenues compared to approximately 2 percent during fiscal 2016 and fiscal 2015 (\$34.6 million and \$47.7 million, respectively) of our consolidated operating revenues.
+The UAE drilling contracts are with a single national oil company that contributed approximately 4 percent of international operating revenues during fiscal 2017.